Zaia-Blog/Threat-Hunts/The Buyer.md

 ---

-### Tracing Credential Theft (Q13–Q14)
+### The Hardest Question — Credential Theft via Named Pipe (Q14)

-Process events showed `tasklist | findstr lsass` at 21:11 UTC.
-The harder part was Q14.
+This one stopped me for a while.
+Every search I ran looking for processes connecting TO lsass came back empty.
+Nothing.
+The breakthrough came from flipping the question entirely: instead of looking for something connecting to lsass, I searched for a pipe that was **named** lsass.

-Every search for processes connecting TO lsass came back empty.
-The breakthrough was changing the angle entirely: search for a named pipe **called** lsass instead.
+That single change in perspective solved it.

 ```kql
 DeviceEvents